 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Compression shorts apply pressure to certain areas of the body.
-They may aid muscle recovery after exercise and recovery from sports-related injuries, such as groin strains.
+Compression shorts apply pressure in a way that may aid muscle recovery after exercise and some sports-related injuries, such as groin strains.

 Features to consider when choosing compression shorts include: